Photo by Accuray

 These platforms also usually don’t offer more intensive professional development opportunities such as one-on-one coaching, conferences, and bootcamps.
 And with so many courses and few guarantees of quality assurance (most don’t include star ratings or list prices), it can be tough to choose – and stick with – a course.
 In fact, industry-wide, only 5-15% of learners complete free online courses.

-Learning stipend programs
+Upskilling stipend programs

-With a PDI, employees are given an annual education allowance, usually from $500 – $5,000.
+With an upskilling stipend, employees are given an annual education allowance, usually from $500 – $5,000.
 They can use that stipend on any type of learning opportunity they want, once approved by a manager.
 This kind of program empowers employees with maximum choice from a universe of options, whether they want to do intensive coaching or attend industry seminars or simply pick up a few books or journal subscriptions.
 Check out our article 10 ways to use your employee professional development stipend for even more examples.

-Professional development is transformational by design
+Upskilling is transformational by design

 Corporate learning vs. professional development: Maslow’s hierarchy of needs